 The son of a school counselor and a trucking company manager, Pitt is mainly of English ancestry, but also Irish and Welsh.

 Everyone knows that this household name has Italian blood, but you may not be aware of his maternal grandmother’s Irish stock.

 Clooney, born in Lexington, Kentucky, is of Irish, German, and English ancestry.
 (Did you know that he tried out for the Cincinnati Reds before discovering acting?)

 The “Friends” star’s father is of Greek descent, but she also has her mother’s English, Irish, and Scottish forebears’ blood in her veins.

 It’s a window into the Irish culture

-These colorful, important stories deserve to be told because they are a part of American history.
+These colorful, important stories deserve to be told because they are an important part of American history.

-The Irish imported and adapted their food, music, and and a new style of political organizing — among many other traditions.
+The original Irish immigrants brought with them their food, music, and a new style of political organizing — among many other traditions.